Tokyopop: New incarnation

-Divisions and Companies
+Divisions and companies

-Tokyopop GmbH - Publishing & Digital Germany
+Tokyopop GmbH

 Tokyopop's European entity is located in Hamburg, Germany and publishes both print and digital titles across a range of content and formats.
 In 2021, Tokyopop GmbH was one of Germany's Top 100 publishing companies.
 The first manga and manhwa by Tokyopop Germany were published in November 2004, and the first anime in the fall of 2005.
 In 2006, Tokyopop GmbH entered a "strategic partnership" with the Japanese publisher Shueisha, allowing them to publish popular titles such as Death Note and Bleach.
 The company has also released a number of original German-language manga, including Gothic Sports, winner of a 2007 Sondermann award.
 Tokyopop GmbH continues to operate as a publisher of German-language manga for the international market after the closure of the US publishing office.

 In addition to publishing popular manga titles, Tokyopop GmbH also expanded the market by producing new and exciting cross-media content, including licensing popular video game franchises such as Assassin's Creed and Zelda and bestselling novels such as James Patterson and Warriors.
 In 2013, the company launched a prestige project called Manga Library, which adapted classic literary novels into manga.

 According to GFK Entertainment, as of 2014 in the core segment of manga, Tokyopop GmbH is currently the second largest provider, with a market share of 27%.
 Additionally, in the last two years, Tokyopop GmbH had the fastest growth rate out of the big three manga suppliers in the German market, with a growth rate of 29% in 2014.
 This compares with Egmont Ehapa at 6.5% and Carlsen Verlag at 1.8%.